 Unscramble Letters and Play Words

-The standard Words With Friends® game board is the same size as the Scrabble® board.
-The standard grid is 15 squares by 15 squares, adding up to 225 squares in total.
-Some additional game modes, like the Solo Challenge, use a smaller 11 x 11 game board (121 squares) for a tighter, faster-paced game.
+The standard Words With Friends® game board is the same size as Scrabble®.
+The standard grid is 15 squares by 15 squares, adding up to 225 squares in all.
+Some game modes, like the Solo Challenge, use a smaller 11 x 11 game board (121 squares) for a tighter, faster-paced game.

 Then, you’ve got a bunch of letter tiles.
 Words With Friends® letter tiles are very similar to Scrabble® letter tiles.
 However, their point values differ.
 The distribution of letters also differs.

-Each time you form a word, it must connect with the letters already on the board.
-You can only play one word — either horizontally or vertically — but if you create additional words by playing that one word, you also get those points too.
-Every word you form must be valid, which is why having access to the best Words With Friends® cheat is so beneficial.
+Each time you form a word, it must connect with letters already on the board.
+You can only play one word, either horizontally or vertically.
+If you create additional words by playing that one word, though, you also get those points.
+Every word you form must be valid, which is why having the best Words With Friends® cheat on hand is so beneficial.

 Win With a Words With Friends Word Finder

-So, you’ve got a bunch of letters and the best you can come up with is “AT” for a grand total of 2 points.
+So, you’ve got a bunch of letters.
+And the best you can come up with is “AT” for a paltry 2 points.
 You can do better.
 Indeed, you must do better.

-When you want some Words With Friends® help, you can turn to us, your friends with words.
-Use our handy-dandy Words With Friends® word finder to look for words with your letters.
+When you want Words With Friends® help, you can turn to us, your friends with words.
+Use our handy Words With Friends® word finder to look for words with your letters.
 Find the best words for the most points and lay them down for the win.
 That’s the biggest and most obvious benefit of using a Words With Friends® cheat tool.

 Take Advantage of WWF Bonus Squares

-If you just go around playing any word in any which way, you’re probably not going to win.
-A big part of learning how to win every game of Words With Friends® is taking advantage of the bonus squares!
+If you go around playing any word any which way, you’re probably not going to win.
+A big part of learning how to win every game of Words With Friends® is capitalizing on bonus squares!
 After you’ve used our WWF word finder, look to see what word you can play to cash in on these bonus spaces.